irya-website/irya-website-papers/README.md

+# Utility scripts to help maintain the IRyA web pages

+# Colloquia list

-# Publication list for IRyA website
+# Publication list

 Python script that uses ADS to construct web page with lists of refereed publications by researchers from the Instituto de Radioastronomía y Astrofísica, Universidad Nacional Autónoma de México.